Jiangshan00001/django_amis_render/README.md

 	```

-4. make sure the myTestApp is in settings.py INSTALLED_APPS:
+4. make sure the myRenderApp is in settings.py INSTALLED_APPS:
     ```
 	INSTALLED_APPS = [
     'django.contrib.admin',